krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 - **Inserting an element**: Simply append the element to the tail of the array (or linked list).
 The time complexity of this operation is $O(1)$.
 - **Searching for an element**: As the array (or linked list) is unsorted, searching for an element requires traversing through all of the elements.
 The time complexity of this operation is $O(n)$.
-- **Deleting an element**: In order to remove elements, we need to locate them first.
-Then, delete them from the array (or linked list).
+- **Deleting an element**: To remove an element, we first need to locate it.
+Then, we delete it from the array (or linked list).
 The time complexity of this operation is $O(n)$.

 <p align="center"> Table <id> &nbsp; Comparison of time efficiency for common operations </p>